 System Databases Can’t Be Taken Offline

 We can take a user database offline using the ALTER DATABASE command as shown below:

-However, if we execute the above command on any of the system databases, we will receive an error:
+However, if we try to take any of the system databases OFFLINE using the above command, then we will receive an error as shown below:

 System Databases Cannot Be Dropped